IBM-Bluemix-Docs/sap-netweaver-ms-qrg/ms-installing-32-GB-server-single-node.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Creating a 32 GB single-node server
+# Provisioning a 32 GB single-node server

 Use the steps in Table 1 to provision your 32 GB single-node server for SAP NetWeaver in an {{site.data.keyword.cloud}} environment.